 Should I get new pillows or a mattress if I find head lice?

 Head lice cannot live in inanimate objects so they cannot live in your mattress or pillow.
 They will die within 24 to 48 hours if they do not get a blood meal.
-What they do is sit on the pillowcase or sheets waiting for a human being to get back into bed and then they crawl up back onto the head – this is why you need to change the sheets and pillow-case.
+What they do is sit on the pillowcase or sheets waiting for a human being to get back into bed and then they crawl up back onto the head and into the hair to snuggle down, feed and lay their eggs – and this is why you need to change the sheets and pillow-case after you have given the hair a clear out.

 Call us today to get expert head lice removal assistance.